shadowman-lab/Ansible-Config/SNOW/readme.md

 | Type | `Single Line Text` |
 | Question | `What packages would you like to exclude?` |
 | Name | `exclude` |

+### Update Spoke Actions to allow for Workflow Job Templates

 #### 17)
 Navigate to **Process Automation-->Flow Designer**